 CBD products vary: you can choose to inhale with vapes, ingest capsules or tinctures, or use topical solutions on your skin.
 Each method will impact how the CBD is absorbed into the bloodstream–this is called its bioavailability–so consider your fitness needs and goals as you choose a product.

-CBD broad-spectrum tinctures and capsules are great for overall wellness and can be incorporated into your daily routine like vitamins.
+CBD Broad-spectrum tinctures, CBD gummies and CBD capsules are great for overall wellness and can be incorporated into your daily routine like vitamins.
 CBD capsules focused on energy could be beneficial for pre-workout consumption.
-CBD capsules designed for sleep or tinctures may help get the full 8-10 hours of recovery.
+CBD capsules designed for sleep, easy to take gummies or tinctures may help get the full 8-10 hours of recovery.

 How Should I Use CBD For Exercise Recovery